mrlynn/MacFaceSwap/codebase.md

 This is a binary file of the type: Image

-# resources/celebrity_mappings.pkl

-This is a binary file of the type: Binary

 # resources/icon.icns

 This is a binary file of the type: Binary